Petr Korda

 Petr Korda (born 23 January 1968) is a Czech former professional tennis player.
 He was ranked world No. 2 in men's singles by the Association of Tennis Professionals (ATP) in February 1998.
 Korda won ten singles titles, including the 1998 Australian Open, and was the runner-up at the 1992 French Open.
-Korda tested positive for doping in July 1998 at Wimbledon, and was banned from September 1999 for 12 months, retiring from the sport shortly before the ban.
+Korda tested positive for nandrolone in July 1998 at Wimbledon, and was banned from September 1999 for 12 months, retiring from the sport shortly before the ban.
 He is the father of professional golfers Jessica Korda and Nelly Korda, and of professional tennis player Sebastian Korda.

 Tennis career

 Juniors

 Korda first came to the tennis world's attention as a promising junior player.
 In 1985, he partnered with fellow Czech Cyril Suk to win the boys' doubles title at the French Open.
 Korda and Suk ranked the joint-World No. 1 junior doubles players that year.